russel2512/Net_monitor/README.md

 **Deployment:**

 This is an overview of the project deployment.
-I asume that you have a general knowledge of RP2040.
+You should have a general knowledge of RP2040.
 Information can be found at https://www.raspberrypi.com/products/raspberry-pi-pico/ and https://docs.wiznet.io/Product/iEthernet/W5100S/w5100s-evb-pico/.

 This project was developed with CircuitPython 7.1.1 deployed on the WS5100S.
 A good reference can be found at https://learn.adafruit.com/welcome-to-circuitpython.
 Version 7.1.1 of CircuitPython (adafruit-circuitpython-raspberry_pi_pico-en_US-7.1.1.uf2) can be found here: